 Florida State’s bachelor’s degree in Sport Management is designed to provide you with an introductory understanding of the sport industry.
-The coursework includes a focus on the applied aspects of Sport Management, and you’ll also gain knowledge of current industry literature, both applied and research based.
+The coursework includes a focus on the applied aspects of Sport Management, and you’ll also gain knowledge of current industry literature, both applied and research-based.
 You can tailor the program to your own interests through a variety of electives related to business, recreation, and other disciplines.
 Our program provides you with the academic foundation necessary to pursue a graduate degree in Sport Management or to pursue an entry-level position in the sport industry.
-Sport Management faculty members have developed and continue to develop relationships with many successful alumni who provide professional experience for our students in various forms (graduate assistantships, internship/volunteer partnerships, class/conference speakers, etc.).
+Sport Management faculty members have developed and continue to develop relationships with many successful alumni who provide a professional experience for our students in various forms (graduate assistantships, internship/volunteer partnerships, class/conference speakers, etc.).

 Core classes – These courses cover a range of approved content areas and focus on combining theoretical understanding with practical applications for various aspects of managing in the sport industry.
 There are ten core classes (30 credit hours).

 Electives – Electives give you the opportunity to focus on a particular area of the sport industry that interests you.
 There are courses specific to collegiate athletics, courses that focus on the broader industry, and sociocultural courses focusing on current issues in the industry as a whole.
 For the undergraduate Sport Management program, you must complete 18 credit hours of departmental electives, and 12 credit hours of electives that may come from courses outside the department.